Scottsdale Center for Plastic Surgery

-There are certain situations based on lifestyle and anatomy, where subfascial (over the muscle but under the muscle fascia) or subglandular (over the muscle and fascia but under the breast tissue) makes sense, especially with mesh reinforcement.
+There are certain situations based on lifestyle and anatomy, where subfascial placement (over the muscle but under the muscle fascia) or subglandular placement (over the muscle and fascia but under the breast tissue) makes sense, especially with mesh reinforcement.
 If applicable, these options will be discussed as well.

 Breast Enhancement Surgery Incision Options

 Although plastic surgeons offer many options for incision locations, our plastic surgeons have a few strong preferences.
 The most common routes are through the:

 - Inframammary fold (the fold under the breasts)

 - Areola (the pink area surrounding the nipple)